laravel/docs/cashier-paddle.md

 <a name="subscriptions-with-multiple-products"></a>
 ### Subscriptions With Multiple Products

 [Subscription with multiple products](https://developer.paddle.com/build/subscriptions/add-remove-products-prices-addons) allow you to assign multiple billing products to a single subscription.
 For example, imagine you are building a customer service "helpdesk" application that has a base subscription price of $10 per month but offers a live chat add-on product for an additional $15 per month.
-Information for subscriptions with multiple products is stored in Cashier's `subscription_items` database table.

-You may specify multiple products for a given subscription by passing an array of prices as the first argument to the `subscribe` method:
+When creating subscription checkout sessions, you may specify multiple products for a given subscription by passing an array of prices as the first argument to the `subscribe` method:

     use Illuminate\Http\Request;